JeetendraMahto/HumanActivityRecognistionHealthAuthoritySCSGroupJ/README.md

 A Java application for Human Activity Recognition – Health Authority.

-•	Admin Panel with password protected login and management.
+•	Admin Panel - functionality with password protected login and management.

 •	Backend is MySql.